What is National Stationery Week?

 E-commerce in the supply of office equipment, stationery and print media has opened up many new markets, especially since our new website went live earlier this year.

 Are there any particular stationery trends that New and Growing Companies should be aware of?

 There are many new and innovative products coming on stream such as 3D printers – which are now in high demand.
 So much so that many businesses now benefit from the cost-effectiveness of this new technology in design and application across a variety of industries.

 What are today’s main challenges of operating a stationery business?

 As a multi-faceted stationery business, we face many challenges today; especially as the European Union issues comes to the fore.
 However, on a positive note, this gives rise to many business ventures and opportunities to be developed throughout the world and at Prontostat we look forward to the challenges and opportunities in the years ahead.

 What made you choose to base your business at a Workspace business centre?
 Would you recommend them?

-We have been working from our base at Southbank House for a number of years now.
+We have been working from our base at The Fuel Tank for a number of years now.
 With Workspace, their support in the world of business and entrepreneurship is invaluable.
 We’ve benefitted greatly from their forward-thinking approach to connectivity and on-site facilities that’s enabled us to flourish to date.